calebjmatthews/endless-desert/concept.md

   [X] Reedcloth resource type
   [X] Mysticism quest
-  [X] Fortuities aren't marked as "seen" until viewed, not just set as current [ ] Mysticism research
+  [X] Fortuities aren't marked as "seen" until viewed, not just set as current [ ] Quest deletion
+  [ ] Auto generated quests use available buildings for production tasks [ ] Cooking experimentation checks for a match with an existing recipe [ ] Mysticism research
+  [ ] Drinks
   [ ] Conjecture research
   [ ] Increase # of traders research
   [ ] Traders to use a mix of exact, tag, subcategory specificities